 - bzip2

 - gzip

+- lz4

 - snappy

+- xz

+- zstd

 The compression settings for backups and WALs are independent.
-See the DataBackupConfiguration and WALBackupConfiguration sections in the API reference.
+See the DataBackupConfiguration and WALBackupConfiguration sections in the barman-cloud API reference.

 It is important to note that archival time, restore time, and size change between the algorithms, so the compression algorithm should be chosen according to your use case.